Yehoshua Fass: Nefesh B'Nefesh

 In March 2001, Fass's 13-year-old cousin Naftali Lanzkron was murdered in a terrorist bombing in Israel.
 According to Fass, this event spurred his family's decision to move to Israel.
-He and Tony Gelbart, a Florida businessman, researched the reasons why North Americans interested in moving to Israel do not follow through with this decision.
+He and Florida businessman and philanthropist Tony Gelbart researched the reasons why North Americans interested in moving to Israel do not follow through with this decision.
 He had conversations with members of his community who expressed a desire to move to Israel but were too overwhelmed by the process.
 Those conversations and the challenges Fass encountered while coordinating his move compelled Fass to consider how the process could be streamlined.
 Together with Gelbart, he co-founded Nefesh B'Nefesh, an organization that facilitates the immigration of North American Jews to Israel.